dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 that a developer might need would have taken us more time than we initially had been given.

-But unfortunately the effort we put into trying to recover the system was not enough.
+But unfortunately the effort we put into trying to recover his system was not enough.

-So the only choice we had, was to reinstall the operating system, install and configure all the tools that a developer needs in order to be able to develop Drupal based projects.
+So the only choice we had, was to reinstall the operating system, install and configure all the tools that he needed in order to be able to develop Drupal based projects.

 We are also using phpfarm on our systems to be able to use multiple PHP versions in parallel on a single host.